Jimver/cuda-toolkit/README.md

 ### `linux-local-args`

 **Optional**
 (For Linux and 'local' method only) override arguments for the Linux `.run` installer.
-For example if you don't want samples use ['--driver', '--toolkit']
+For example if you don't want samples use `'["--driver", "--toolkit"]'` (double quotes required)

-Default: `"['--driver', '--toolkit', '--samples']"`.
+Default: `'["--driver", "--toolkit", "--samples"]'`.

 ## Outputs